-A bit off the mainstream for this site but, having followed her story for a couple of years, I couldn't help but post this excerpt from Baghdad Burning.
+A bit off the mainstream for this blog but, having followed her story for a couple of years, I couldn't help but post this excerpt from Baghdad Burning.

 "I cried as we left- in spite of promises not to.
 The aunt cried… the uncle cried.
 My parents tried to be stoic but there were tears in their voices as they said their goodbyes.
 The worst part is saying goodbye and wondering if you’re ever going to see these people again.
 My uncle tightened the shawl I’d thrown over my hair and advised me firmly to ‘keep it on until you get to the border’.
 The aunt rushed out behind us as the car pulled out of the garage and dumped a bowl of water on the ground, which is a tradition- its to wish the travelers a safe return… eventually.